rvirtaha/salauskilke/README.md

 # Salauskilke

+This is an experimental project into using cryptography and rust.
+The goal is to build an end-to-end encrypted application using OPAQUE for client-server key exchange.

 ## Overview of the opaque protocol

 OPAQUE (Oblivious Pseudo-Random Function (OPRF) Augmented Password Authenticated Key Exchange) is a protocol designed to securely authenticate users based on their passwords without exposing the passwords to the server.
 It consists of two main stages: registration and authenticated key exchange (AKE).